amiaopensource/ltopers/README.md

 Whenever a tape is ejected, the script will export the tape’s index (as an xml .schema file) to $HOME/Documents/lto_indexes on your computer.
 If a .schema file for that tape already exists in that location, it will just update the existing schema file with any new data.

-The mountlto script will then prompt the lto2filemaker script to run.

 ##Writing LTO##

 **To write data onto a tape, run the writelto script.**